-Why book long term camper hire instead of short stays
+Why book long-term camper hire instead of short stays

 There is also a comfort factor that gets overlooked.
 Long trips are easier when your bags stay unpacked, your food is in your own fridge, and you are not carrying your life through terminals and hotel lobbies.
-For couples and solo travelers especially, a well-designed small camper can be much more relaxing.
+For couples and solo travellers especially, a well-designed small camper can be more relaxing.
 It can be a better base than a larger vehicle that feels harder to maneuver.

 What matters most when you book long term camper hire